kmacdonald06/language-translator/customizing.md

   <tuv xml:lang="fr"><seg>55/102.
 La mondialisation et ses effets sur le plein exercice des droits de l'homme</seg></tuv>
 </tu>
 ```
+{: codeblock}

 If you translate "55/102.
 Globalization and its impact on the full enjoyment of all human rights" with the base `en-fr` model, the service responds with the following translation.

 ```
 55/102.
 La mondialisation et ses effets sur la pleine jouissance de tous les droits de l'homme
 ```
+{: codeblock}

-When the same sentence is translated by a custom model trained with the example corpus, the service responds with a different translation, but it's not identical to the sample translation provided in the training data.
+When the same input sentence is translated by a custom model trained with the example corpus, the service responds with a different translation that is not identical to the sample translation provided in the training data.

 ```
 55/102.
 La mondialisation et ses effets sur le plein exercice de tous les droits de l'homme
 ```
+{: codeblock}

 - The custom model translates "the full enjoyment" to "le plein exercice" instead of "la pleine jouissance".
 The likely explanation for this deviation from the base model behavior is that there are many examples in the corpus where "enjoyment" is translated to "exercice".
 - The custom model translates "of all human rights" to "de tous les droits de l'homme" instead of reproducing the result from the translation unit, "des droits de l'homme".
 This behavior reflects the trained model's cohesive understanding of the base model, and all of the translation samples that are related "of all human rights" from the parallel corpus.